ilgarcia/Learning-Backend/01-Basic-Knowledge/01-Git/03-Command-Line.md

 ```
 git tag <version>
 ```
-- Annotaded - stored as full objects in the git database
+- Annotated - stored as full objects in the git database
 ```
 git tag -a <version> -m "<tagging-message>"
 ```